 Before you can be properly treated for endometriosis, you have to have the right endometriosis specialist, someone who knows the disease and who knows how to treat you the way you deserve.
 This page will help you begin your search for one.
 There is nothing more crucial in this journey than finding the right specialist at the very beginning.

-On average, women who visit my office have already undergone two to three surgeries by general surgeons to alleviate their symptoms, none of which worked long term.
+On average, patients who visit my office have already undergone two to three surgeries by general surgeons to alleviate their symptoms, none of which worked long term.
 They usually have had one or both ovaries removed, a hysterectomy, an appendectomy, or a bowel resection (part of the small or large intestine removed).

-In other words, they’ve been treated by surgeons who weren’t even gynecologists, let alone endometriosis-surgery specialists.
+Often, they’ve been treated by surgeons who weren’t even gynecologists, let alone endometriosis-surgery specialists.
 They were surgeons who weren’t certain what the problem was but who thought it could be solved by removing part or all of an organ.

-What makes “the right doctor” for treating endometriosis isn’t just anyone who is an expert in their field or has a lot of certifications and awards hanging on their wall.
+What makes “the right doctor” for treating endometriosis isn’t just anyone who is an expert in their field or has certifications and awards hanging on their wall.
 You need a doctor who has a thorough knowledge of the disease, including every symptom of endometriosis, exceptional surgical skills and training, and access to the most modern surgical equipment and techniques.

 The right doctor should understand the various options to treat the disease and an openness to applying those treatments, including the correct type of surgery for endometriosis, birth control, physical therapy, and hormonal therapy, to name some.